Prosecutors urge jury to convict 2 men in Gov. Whitmer plot - NewsBreak

 The ultimate goal: a second American Revolution, “something called the boogaloo,” the prosecutor said.

-Fox, 39, and Croft, 46, are on trial for a second time in Grand Rapids, Michigan, after a jury in April couldn't reach a unanimous verdict but acquitted two other men.
+Fox and Croft are on trial for a second time in Grand Rapids, Michigan, after a jury in April couldn't reach a unanimous verdict but acquitted two other men.

 The jury heard secretly recorded conversations and read violent social media posts.
-Two undercover agents and an informant testified for hours, explaining how the men trained in a “shoot house” in Wisconsin and Michigan and visited Elk Rapids to see Whitmer’s home and a nearby bridge that could be blown up.
+Two undercover agents and an informant testified for hours, explaining how the men trained in Wisconsin and Michigan and visited Elk Rapids to see Whitmer’s home and a nearby bridge that could be blown up.

+The “strongest witnesses in the whole case" were the defendants' own words, Kessler told the jury.

 Other critical witnesses: Ty Garbin and Kaleb Franks, who pleaded guilty, and informant Dan Chappel, an Army veteran who said he went to the FBI after joining a Michigan paramilitary group and hearing plans to kill police.